 It must also be emphasized that the IBMYP Programme is not only a rigorous academic programme, but also aims at developing the whole person.
 The school expects a full commitment to designing and implementing the Personal Project in MYP 5, to Service as Action throughout the entire IBMYP Programme, and to co-curricular activities to help students achieve a Balanced Educational Experience.
 MYP Subject Groups Course Descriptions

 - 1- All MYP Students will be assigned a Service Action (SA), Advisor.

-- 2- Students start by doing a personal inventory: passions/interests, skills (things people are good at through the learning process), talents (inborn things people are good at).
+- 2- Students start by doing a personal inventory: passions/interests, skills (things people are good at through the learning process), and talents (inborn things people are good at).
 In addition to students reflecting on this personally, we have classmates share what they believe are skills and talents for each other.

-- 3- Students are introduced to the 5 Stages of Service Learning (Investigation/Research, Preparation/Planning, Action, Reflection, Demonstration/Communication - not only are they given a summary, but each class has the opportunity to be involved in activities and discussions to help them understand the 5 stages.
+- 3- Students are introduced to the 5 Stages of Service Learning (Investigation/Research, Preparation/Planning, Action, Reflection, Demonstration/Communication - not only are they given a summary, but each class has the opportunity to be involved in activities and discussions to help them understand the five stages.

 - 5- In each MYP Subject Group in each MYP Year Level, at least one academic unit will include a Service as Action component.
-Teachers are encouraged to have the students use the 5 stages of Service Learning for Unit Service as Action Projects.
+Teachers are encouraged to have the students use the five stages of Service Learning for Unit Service as Action Projects.

 - 9- SA Advisors will meet with and monitor MYP student SA progress.

 - 10- MYP students will maintain a record of their SA (both in Academic Classes and as part of the co-curricular program) on ManageBac.

 - 11- MYP students will do authentic reflections after a SA experience or event on ManageBac.